PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 Overall, this lab highlighted the security weaknesses of ARP and underscored the importance of deploying protective mechanisms such as secure ARP, traffic encryption, and network monitoring to defend against these types of attacks.

+&nbsp;
+&nbsp;
+## Disclaimer ⚠️
+The code used in this project was largely written with the assistance of a large language model, due to my limited proficiency in programming languages.
+However, I am able to read, understand, and critically evaluate the implemented code.
+Thus, all design choices, results, and any potential errors or inaccuracies present in this project are solely my responsibility.